Aluminum Model Toys

 The AMT brand was bought in 1978 by the Lesney company of UK, then by competitor Ertl in 1983, then by the Round 2 company in 2012.

+History

 Beginning

 Because Gallogly had solid connections with Ford Motor Company, he was able to place his first models exclusively in Ford dealerships, starting a long promotional relationship.
-Gallogly's first model was a 1947–1948 Ford Fordor sedan made of cast aluminum and painted with official Ford paint.
+Gallogly's first model was a 1947–1948 Ford Fordor sedan made of cast aluminium and painted with official Ford paint.
 After issuing successful Ford sedan models, the company set up shop on Eight Mile Road outside Detroit.